 Another fun way to create your personalized hashtag is to use mama’s name (or last name!) in a fun way.
 An amazing way to do this is through alliteration (using the same first letter or sound at the beginning of adjacent words, i.e., #AmazingAnika or #PollysPrego), something that rhymes, or an inside joke.
 Some really cute examples of this are things like:

 Some of these work well even for the duration of a pregnancy, at a gender reveal, or just after announcing on social media, which is another great tool for keeping all of your pregnancy and shower-related photos in one place!

 Things to Consider When Creating a Baby Shower Hashtag

 The fun of this little part of your shower planning or surprising the mother to be is the creativity and sweetness of it all: it is an added detail that will be a gift that keeps giving beyond the shower itself, in the form of tagged photos, seeing your official baby shower hashtag trending, and reliving the day as often as you’d like.
 After all—it’s nice to have something to look at when you’re up in the wee hours of the night with your brand new baby.

-It’s important to take a few things into consideration when in your creative zone, though.
-Hashtags are an increasingly common way to brand something, promote something, and to draw attention to anything and everything you can imagine.
-Be sure your baby shower hashtag isn’t already affiliated with something else, because #mommy and #daddy can pull up some very colorful content on the internet.
+It’s important to consider a few things when in your creative zone, though.
+Hashtags are an increasingly common way to brand something, promote something, and draw attention to anything and everything you can imagine.
+Be sure your baby shower hashtag isn’t already affiliated with something else because #mommy and #daddy can pull up some very colorful content on the internet.
 It is also great to keep the hashtag as concise and easy to spell as possible, though this isn’t always the case if you’re incorporating baby’s name or the proud parents’ last name.